There’s something wonderful about family reunions during the holiday season.

-Last year’s election in America basically divided the country into two.
+The last election in America basically divided the country into two.
 I have friends who were passionate about Hillary but cannot understand how their parents voted for Trump.
 And I have friends who adored Trump — and can’t understand why their kids think he’s a racist.

 I believe, however, that this reaction is wrong.
 In fact, after the latest election, I’ve come to realize that calling anyone a racist is wrong.

 It’s hard though.
 I used to get extremely upset at a few friends with their comments on Facebook.
 But I learned a better way of dealing with the issue.

 There has been a wave of anti-Islamic sentiments sweeping across America for a while.

 And it’s personally been very shocking to me because I live two lives.